Gravis Firebird 2 joystick

 The "Company Background" published on Gravis' ftp site in 1997, described the company's origins this way

-In the period between 1985 and 1997, Gravis designed and manufactured several award-winning joysticks and game pads for desktop computers offered by companies such as Amiga, Apple, Atari, Commodore, IBM, and Tandy.
-Its first product was the Gravis Analog Joystick introduced in 1985 which quickly became a popular choice among computer gamers.
-The Gravis PC GamePad offered in 1991 was equally successful (adopted by many electronic entertainment companies such as Nintendo and Sega) and so was the Firebird 2 programmable game controller offered in 1996.
+Between 1985 and 1997, Gravis designed and manufactured several award-winning joysticks and gamepads for desktop computers produced by companies such as Amiga, Apple, Atari, Commodore, IBM, and Tandy.
+Its first product, the Gravis Analog Joystick, introduced in 1985, quickly became a popular choice among computer gamers.
+The Gravis PC GamePad, released in 1991, was equally successful and was adopted by numerous electronic entertainment companies, including Nintendo and Sega.
+Similar success followed with the Firebird programmable game controller, introduced in 1996.

-The Gravis Firebird 2 programmable game controller offere 13 programmable buttons and 8-way hat switch giving a player direct access to the majority of functions required by games of the late 1990s.
+The Gravis Firebird programmable game controller was introducewd in 1995.
+The Firebird 2 followed in 1997.
+It offered 13 programmable buttons and 8-way hat switch giving a player direct access to the majority of functions required by games of the late 1990s.
 The Firebird 2 software allowed an assignment of a single or a series of commands to a single button bypassing keyboard commands.

 Creator